 VPNs depend on the quality of their encryption to protect data as it passes through their servers, and Hotspot Shield won’t let you down here.
 Military-grade 256-bit AES encryption is as good as you’ll find, and should protect torrenters at all times.

-Hotspot Shield claims to manage over 2,500 servers in 25 countries.
+Hotspot Shield claims to manage over 3200 servers in 7.6+ countries.
 This should mean that torrenters can find a fast server in whatever jurisdiction their prefer.
-Additionally, the VPN’s Hydra technology is designed to find the optimal server for each connection, which theoretically leads to the fastest possible torrent speeds.
+Additionally, the VPN’s Catapult Hydra protocol is designed to find the optimal server for each connection, which theoretically leads to the fastest possible torrent speeds.

 Hotspot Shield users can install the VPN on as many as 5 devices, so you can torrent on your desktop, laptop, tablet, or even your smartphone safely.